London On-line Local Authorities

 Acknowledgements

 Special thanks must go to the people who have responded with information, documents and photographs.
-Over 200 documents and over 400 photographs have been provided.
-Former staff providing such material are listed on the Research Sources page.
+Almost 200 documents and over 200 photographs and 4 videos have been provided.
+All this material has needed to be scanned.
+The 28 former staff providing such material are listed on the Research Sources page.

 Also thanks to those helping to publicise this project.
 They include Penny Horwood, Associate Editor, Computing for writing the article From the archive: What was LOLA? [⇗]. (that is a paywall - you can view the article here[⇗]).